jackedison/Card_Counting/README.md

 Once you have cloned to a local repository you are ready to begin running simulations.

-There are 3 modules which the user can run from command line:
+There are three modules which the user can run from command line:

 1. play_blackjack.py
-2. simulate_blackjack.py
+2. simulate_game.py
-3. simulate_distr.py
+3. simulate_games.py

 ## Play Blackjack in the terminal - play_blackjack.py